 So overall, I really, really enjoyed my time with the Technics EZ80s and the Air Z60 Mark IIs.
 If you appreciate fine audio detail, you'll probably want to upgrade to the Air Z80s.
 Otherwise, the Z60s will suffice.
 They have pretty much the same feature set.
 However, if noise cancellation is your priority, you might want to consider options like the Sony's or the Bose instead.

-Active Noise Canceling8.5
+• Active Noise Canceling

 So, Technics has just launched two new pairs of true wireless earbuds, very casually titled Is EAH AZ80 and Air Z60 M2.
 Now, I’ve been testing these for a couple of weeks ahead of the official launch.
 I don’t have the full UK pricing just yet, but these are premium earbuds through and through, going head-to-head with the likes of Sony’s and Bose’s.
 So, here’s my full Technics earbuds review